Abstract

 Overall ethics governance soundness

 Despite difficulties mostly related to having to operate still through analogue, paper-based systems, our participants expressed the view that their ethics review system at their own university worked relatively smoothly.
 Unless previously serving at other Scottish universities’ RECs, our participants highlighted that their perception of the REC system might not be an indication of, or generalisable to, (Scottish) higher-education ethics governance overall.
 When speaking of their own university REC, though, interviewees perceived that the system is, all things considered, fit for purpose.
 At the same time, they also identified ways of addressing the ‘hiccups’ in the system by improving communication channels with applicants and supervisors, creating more training and experience exchange opportunities for REC members, and working towards a higher awareness of the importance of ethics in the research ecosystem.
 Thus, radical transformational change was not regarded as something that the system needed; indeed, several participants expressed the view that they were quite reluctant about this and regarded suspiciously those who were too ‘evangelical’ about change.
 Rather, participants felt that minor improvements were seen as the way of solving potential shortcomings.
 However, there was an awareness of the research landscape as being subject to constant transformation, reflecting more general societal shifting, often with ethical implications that would fall under the REC’s consideration (e.g. climate change and institutional responsibility on CO2 emissions and travel involved in a research project; EDI and widening participation in research).
-This was often perceived as correlated with an over-regulation of the sector, impacting negatively upon the otherwise cordial, respectful REC-applicant relationship wherein REC members (including administrators) see themselves as . . . it feels like there seem to be more and more aspects that we’re having to police because more and more requirements are set upon us as a sector, and therefore we have to pass those down to academics, where we would actually just like to them to get on with their research (Participant 18; REC external/lay member; University G)
+This was often perceived as correlated with an over-regulation of the sector, impacting negatively upon the otherwise cordial, respectful REC-applicant relationship wherein REC members (including administrators) see themselves as facilitators of ethical research: . . . it feels like there seem to be more and more aspects that we’re having to police because more and more requirements are set upon us as a sector, and therefore we have to pass those down to academics, where we would actually just like to them to get on with their research (Participant 18; REC external/lay member; University G)

 This ‘interface’ position that RECs, and in particular URECs, seem to have between different regulators and researchers was not always regarded, though, as culminating in ‘scope creep’ or ‘mission creep’.
 Indeed, at times, this was perceived as the REC being facilitative of research and the REC itself fulfilling its role of regulator of research as set by norms and expectations across different bodies – thus, linking researchers, their research, RECs, their members, and the review they performed to a wider environment characterised by dispersed regulation.